RamOchoa-HES/HyperCode/README.md

 #### TDD/BDD

-* There are 11 unit tests in the server side with mockito and 10 unit tests on the client side with Karma/Jasmin
+* There are 11 unit tests on the server side with mockito in sprint 1.
+There are 23 additional unit tests in sprint 2 on the client side with Karma/Jasmin.
+Here is a picture of test output https://github.com/RamOchoa-HES/HyperCode/blob/master/tests.PNG

 * BDD directory - https://github.com/RamOchoa-HES/HyperCode/tree/master/client/lib-stats-helper/e2e/src

 #### Peer Mob Evidence Sprint 1